eren-bardak/Word2Vec-BBCArticleRecommendation/README.md

     - An article route (/article/<topic>/<filename>) for individual articles.

 # Functionalities
-Processes the each file line-by-line to build a dictionary of word vectors.
+Processes the each file line-by-line to build a dictionary of word vectors, including all of the unqiue words in the corpus.
-Each article represented by a centroid in the vector space.
-Similar articles identified based on the closeness of these centroids.
+Each article represented by a centroid in the vector space and similar articles identified based on the Euclidean distances between these centroids.

 # Web Server and User Interface